-The department's Restrictive practices procedure is written with consideration for the protection of everyone's human rights, health, safety and welfare.
-There are six fundamental principles:
+The department's Restrictive practices procedure (school staff access only) is written with consideration for the protection of everyone's human rights, health, safety and welfare.
+There are six principles:

 - 1. Regard to the human rights of those students - 2.
-Safeguards students, staff and others from harm - 3.
-Ensures transparency and accountability - 4.
-Places importance on communication and consultation with parents and carers - 5.
-Maximises the opportunity for positive outcomes, and - 6.
-Aims to reduce or eliminate the use of restrictive practices.
+Safeguards students, staff and others from harm - Balaguards students, standard others from name Ensures transparency and accountability Places importance on communication and consultation with parents and carers Maximises the opportunity for positive outcomes, and - 6.
+Aims to reduce or eliminate the use of restrictive practices